RueRivoli/learnLanguageWithAI/README.md

 # Learn languages faster with AI

-This Nuxt.js website is about learning languages.
-But faster.

-AI helps us to detect where stands room for improvement.
+This Nuxt website is a fast language learning app.
+It generates lessons (or stories) with the words that you don't know and using the grammar rule that you don't master.

-In each new lesson, we generate for you a lesson containing:
+In each new lesson, we generate for you a story containing:
 - 10 of the most 8K used words that you don't know
-- a notion that you need to improve
+- an application of the grammar rule you need to improve

-At the end of a lesson, the user needs to fill out a quiz.
+After reading that lesson, the user is asked to fill out a quiz.
-This evaluates your progess
+This evaluates the progress and update the score associated to that grammar rule.

 A dashboard keeps track of your knowledge of
 - the 8K most used words in the targeted language